pstaabp/pstaabp.github.io/sci-comp-notes/week05/week05.md

-Week 5 Notes
+Week 5/6 Notes
 =============

-These are the notes for week 5 of Math 3001.
+These are the notes for weeks 5 and 6 of Math 3001.
 [Return to all notes](../index.html)

 Monte Carlo Simulations
 -------